ankit1khare/Detect_COVID-19_from_X-ray/README.md

 ## References

 -Detecting COVID-19 in X-ray images with Keras, TensorFlow, and Deep Learning by Adrian Rosebrock on March 16, 2020

 ## Acknowledgement

-Thanks to pytorch lightning team, Adrain Rosebrock,
+Thanks to pytorch lightning team, Adrain Rosebrock, and Dr. Joseph Cohen.

-## Contribution
+## Contributions are Welcomed

 Anyone is welcome to contribute and use this project!